Translate From English To French in Context: 9 Online Tools to Get the Job Done

-So if you’re trying to translate English to French, either for a translation project or just to learn some new words, be sure to use the online tools we’ll recommend in this article.
+So if you’re trying to translate English to French, be sure to use the online tools we’ll recommend in this article.

 These tools don’t just trade English words for French words.
 They take overall context into account and show you a variety of possible meanings.

 - What to Look for When Translating for Context